 3. CBD has a wide range of medical benefits.

 Although CBD and THC act on different pathways of the body, they seem to have many of the same medical benefits.
 According to a 2013 review published in the British Journal of Clinical Pharmacology, studies have found CBD to possess the following medical properties:

 |Anxiolytic/Anti-depressant||Combats anxiety and depression disorders|

-Unfortunately, most of this evidence comes from animal studies, as very few clinical trials have been conducted using the chemical.
+Unfortunately, most of this evidence comes from animals, since very few studies on CBD have been carried out in human patients.

 CBD seems to offer natural protection against the marijuana high.
-Numerous studies suggest CBD acts to counter the intoxicating effects of THC, including memory impairment and paranoia.
+Numerous studies suggest that CBD acts to reduce the intoxicating effects of THC, such as memory impairment and paranoia.